A National Collaboration to Strengthen the Advanced Environmental Technology Education Programs at Tribal Colleges

 NSF DUE Project Number: 0702247 May 31, 2007- Nov 2012

-The mission of this project was to strengthen environmental science and technology programs at Tribal Colleges, consistent with the unique needs and traditions of these communities.
-More specifically, the project strengthened STEM (science, technology, engineering and mathematics) education at Tribal Colleges while acknowledging that there is a critical cultural component to the study of environmental science by Native Americans.
+The mission of this project was to strengthen environmental science and technology programs at Tribal Colleges, search consistent with the unique needs and traditions of these communities.
+More specifically, mind the project strengthened STEM (science, technology, engineering and mathematics) education at Tribal Colleges while acknowledging that there is a critical cultural component to the study of environmental science by Native Americans.

 The development of high quality, specialized environmental education and technical training has been recognized as necessary for economic development.
 Many Tribal Colleges have developed environmental science and technology programs.
 However, prior to this project, there was no comprehensive sustainable program to accomplish successful programs or link Tribal Colleges to each other or the broader environmental technology education community.